jackamrl/worldwide-news-app/CONTRIBUTING.md

 - Make the necessary changes, ensuring to test your code appropriately.

+## API </newscatcher>

+Newscatcher is the api we use.
+Here is the documentation of [newscatcher api](https://docs.newscatcherapi.com/) the documentation.
+Please use api calls sparingly, as we're only allowed one call quota.

 ## Submitting a Pull Request

 Once you have finished your changes, you can submit a Pull Request (PR) for your contribution to be reviewed.
 Please follow these steps: